 Read our guidance below to prepare for your arrival at your halls of residence, ready to move in.

 Arrivals Weekend for the academic year 2016/17 is over Saturday 24 September and Sunday 25 September.
+Each hall is set up to welcome you on the following dates:

 Prior to moving into halls, you will be emailed the online e-induction.
 In this e-induction you will learn about the arrivals process and what you can expect when you move into your new home.